POSTED: 3 Nov 2023

 • Ophthalmic Surgery: Hyaluronic acid is used in cataract extraction, corneal transplantation and repair of a detached retina.
 It helps maintain eye shape, form a protective barrier and assist in tissue healing.

-• Joint Disorders: In diseases like osteoarthritis, Hyaluronic acid is injected into the joint spaces where it acts as a lubricant and a shock absorber.
+• Joint Disorders: In diseases like osteoarthritis, hyaluronic acid is injected into the joint spaces.
+There it acts as a lubricant and a shock absorber.
 This helps to reduce pain and improve joint function.

 • Wound Healing: Due to its ability to promote tissue repair and hydration, hyaluronic acid is used in various wound healing formulations.
 It’s particularly beneficial in chronic wound management and post-surgical healing.

-• Drug Delivery: Hyaluronic acid is sometime used as a carrier to deliver drugs into tissues.
+• Drug Delivery: Hyaluronic acid is sometimes used as a carrier to deliver drugs into tissues.

-• Burn Treatment and Skin Ulcers: Hyaluronic acid wound dressing can be used to treat burns and skin ulcers.
+• Burn Treatment and Skin Ulcers: Hyaluronic acid wound dressings can be used to treat burns and skin ulcers.
 They help to maintain moisture and promote faster healing.

 Despite widespread medical use, it wasn’t until the 1990s that hyaluronic acid began gaining traction in skin care.
-Recognised for its exceptional ability to retain moisture, it quickly became a coveted ingredient and available in a range of skincare products, including serums, creams and moisturisers.
-These all aimed at delivering intense hydration and anti-aging benefits.
-Beyond topical skin care, hyaluronic acid also has pivotal applications in non surgical aesthetics.
+Recognised for its exceptional ability to retain moisture, it quickly became a coveted ingredient.
+You’ll now find it in a range of skincare products, including serums, creams and moisturisers.
+These all aimed at delivering intense hydration and anti-ageing benefits.
+Beyond topical skincare, hyaluronic acid also has pivotal applications in non-surgical aesthetics.
 These days, the bulk of facial dermal fillers are made from hyaluronic acid.
 Furthermore, innovative hyaluronic acid skin boosters like Profhilo injections are used to stimulate collagen and elastin to smooth and firm up the skin.

 Benefits of Hyaluronic Acid for Skin

-Hyaluronic acid is known for its intense hydration capabilities, anti-aging properties and soothing effects.
+Hyaluronic acid is known for its intense hydration capabilities, anti-ageing properties and soothing effects.
 It’s particularly effective in enhancing skin texture and providing a plumper and more radiant complexion.
 Hyaluronic acid’s ability to attract and retain moisture makes it essential for maintaining skin hydration.
 It is also key to how it benefits the skin.
-Its anti-aging properties are actually indirect and due to its capacity to fill the skin with moisture.
-When the skin is hydrated it plumps op and hence reduces the appearance of fine lines and wrinkles.
-As such, it does not address the underlying skin ageing but rather improves the appearance of the skin which makes wrinkles less noticeable.
+Its anti-ageing properties are actually indirect and due to its capacity to fill the skin with moisture.
+When the skin is hydrated, it plumps up and hence reduces the appearance of fine lines and wrinkles.
+As such, it does not address the underlying skin ageing but rather improves the appearance of the skin, which makes wrinkles less noticeable.
 This is the same mechanism by which it improves skin texture.
 Lastly, hyaluronic acid is useful for sensitive and blemish-prone skin due to its soothing properties.
-As such, it can help reduce redness or congested looking skin.
+As such, it can help reduce redness or congested-looking skin.

 How it Compares With Other Hydrators